 Upcoming public engagements

-September 2024 - Engagement on draft RPS provisions
+In early 2025 - engagement on the draft RPS provisions